 - Measurements you identify show the performance of your system against your desired outcomes.

-(like setting an audible alarm in the car for when you exceed the speed limits)
+- KPIs enable a company to make educated/intelligent decisions about the direction of the company’s performance. (like setting an audible alarm in the car for when you exceed the speed limits).

 Monitoring and Auditing

 Monitoring is the performance assessment through gathering, analyzing, and interpreting data—E.g., monitoring water quality, dust emissions, noise levels, and waste generation.

 Auditing is the systematic review of processes, procedures, and monitoring results to determine conformance levels against a predetermined set of criteria.
 Is your system working – meeting its intended outcome?

 Monitoring and auditing track the processes towards an established set of objectives and enable intelligent decisions before they become critical.
 (Like flying a plane using the dials in the cockpit).

 What are the Major New Changes in ISO 14001?

 - Environmental Sustainability is the aim of EMS.